primeqa/primeqa/examples/mrc/README.md

 ### Custom Data in own Custom format

-Alternatively, a user can create their own pre- processor to be used with their custom data format.
+Alternatively, a user can create their own pre-processor to be used with their custom data format.
 The preprocessor must inherit from the BasePreProcessor.
 The existing pre-processors can be used as a template to get started.